troglobit/inadyn/README.md

 Here is an alternative config to illustrate how the `alias` setting
 works:

-    system custom@http_srv_basic_auth
+    custom kruskakli {
-        username myuser
+        username    = myuser
-        password mypass
+        password    = mypass
-        ssl
+        ssl         = true
-        server-name dynamicdns.park-your-domain.com
+        server-name = dynamicdns.park-your-domain.com
-        server-url /update?password=mypass&domain=
+        server-url  = /update?password=mypass&domain=
-        alias YOURDOMAIN.TLD
+        alias       = YOURDOMAIN.TLD
+	}

-As of Inadyn v1.99.14 the generic plugin can also be used with providers that require the client's IP in the update request.
-Here we *pretend* that <http://dyn.com> is not supported by Inadyn:
+The generic plugin can also be used with providers that require the client's new IP in the update request.
+Below follows an example of how this can be done if we *pretend* that <http://dyn.com> is not supported by Inadyn.
+Notice how `YOURHOST` must be listed twice for dyndns.org, the `server-url` often differs between providers and is something you must find out yourself.
+For example using the `inadyn --debug` mode.

     # This emulates default@dyndns.org
-    system custom@http_srv_basic_auth
+    custom randomhandle {
-        username DYNUSERNAME
+        username    = DYNUSERNAME
-        password DYNPASSWORD
+        password    = DYNPASSWORD
-        ssl
+        ssl         = true
-        server-name members.dyndns.org
+        server-name = members.dyndns.org
-        server-url /nic/update?hostname=YOURHOST.dyndns.org&myip=
+        server-url  = "/nic/update?hostname=YOURHOST.dyndns.org&myip="
-        append-myip
+        append-myip = true
-        alias YOURHOST
+        alias       = YOURHOST
+	}

 When using the generic plugin you should first inspect the response from the DDNS provider.
 Inadyn currently looks for a `200 HTTP` response OK